Student Policies & Resources

 A Report is a formal process for requesting an Accommodation that also creates an official record of an incident of Sexual Violence.

-A Report of Sexual Violence may be filed with the Residence Director, Coordinator of Commuter Student Programs, Coordinator of International Student Programs, or one of two designated faculty members.
+A Report of Sexual Violence may be filed with the Residence Director, Director of Student Community Life, Manager of International Student and Accessibility Programs, or one of two designated faculty members.
 Reports can also be made 24/7 through the online resource, as made available by the University.

 Any individual filing a Report may bring a support person of their choosing to any meeting or proceeding relating to the report.
 This person may be from inside or outside the University Community.
 Reports can be made by the person who has experienced Sexual Violence, witnesses, or by those who have become aware of an incident.
 The University's ability to respond to anonymous reports, however, may be limited depending on the information available.